meyerjac/ping-pong/README.md

 # Ping-Pong-Project

-#### This project will input and return a fun list of numbers and words based on input!
+#### This project demonstrates knowledge of JS looping/arrays, input a number and get a fun response!
 8/18/16

 #### By Jackson Meyer, 8/25/2016